Mindfulness: Education

 Mindfulness practices are becoming more common within educational institutions including Elementary and Secondary schools.
 This has been referred to as part of a 'contemplative turn' in education that has emerged since the turn of the millennium.
 The applications of mindfulness in schools are aimed at calming and relaxation of students as well as for students and educators to build compassion and empathy for others.
 An additional benefit to Mindfulness in education is for the practice to reduce anxiety and stress in students.
-Based on a broad meta-analytical review, scholars argued that the application of mindfulness practice enhances the goals of education in the 21st century, which include adapting to a rapidly changing world and being a caring and committed citizen.
+Based on a broad meta-analytical review, scholars said that the application of mindfulness practice enhances the goals of education in the 21st century, which include adapting to a rapidly changing world and being a caring and committed citizen.
 Within educational systems, the application of mindfulness practices shows an improvement of students' attention and focus, emotional regulation, creativity, and problem solving skills.
 As discussed by Ergas and Todd, the development of this field since the turn of the millennium has brought diverse possibilities as well as complexities, given the origins of mindfulness within Buddhism and the processes of its secularization and measurement based on science.

 Renshaw and Cook state, "As scientific interest in the utility of Mindfulness-Based Intervention (MBI) in schools grew steadily, popular interest in mindfulness in schools seemed to grow exponentially".
 Despite research on mindfulness being comparatively unexamined, especially with young students, the practice has seen a spike in use within the educational arena.
 "A relatively recent addition to discourse around preventing school expulsion and failure, mindfulness is gaining popularity for its potential to improve students' social, emotional, behavioral, and learning-related cognitive control, thereby improving academic outcomes".
 Researchers and educators are interested in how mindfulness can provide optimal conditions for a students' personal development and academic success.
 Current research on mindfulness in education is limited but can provide insight into the potential benefits for students, and areas of improvement for future studies.